r1cebank/r1cebank/README.md

 ### Hi there 👋, you found me!

-I am Siyuan Gao, I am a Software Engineer located in Vancouver, BC.
+I am Siyuan Gao, I am a Software Engineer located in Yokohama, Japan.
 I enjoy all the things related to computing, recently I been learning about rust and machine learning.
 Feel free to browse my repos and hope they will help you in some way.

 [![r1cebank's github stats](https://github-readme-stats.vercel.app/api?username=r1cebank&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)